oats-center/pod/build-guide.md

 - Import files
 - For each dashboard, click on the 3 dots on the right of each device, click `Manage assigned customer`, and assign the customer to `POD`

-### Optional: make dashboards convenient for customers
+### Optional: make dashboards more simple for clients
 - Go to `Customers` tab
 - Click on `POD`, click on `Manage users`
 - Click on user, click on pencil to edit